AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ![calibration_curve](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/calibration_curve.png?raw=true)
 Figure 5: The linear relationship between voltage and concentration.
 The R-squared value is 0.9900.
 The slope is 0.04529, and the y-intercept is 0.04352.

+**Ian's Comment's:** Can you add a troubleshooting section on using the probe.
+Explain what works and what doesn't.
+You can tie this into you discussion on buying another probe.

 ## Results
 Experiments were run with varying concentrations of fluoride and PACl.
 In each case, the effluent fluoride concentration was lower than the influent fluoride concentration, which indicated that the flocculation/sedimentation system was effective in removing fluoride.